 So in an effort to reclaim some lost time, here are some tips I have collected and follow to help make sure that my days don’t get longer by sitting in unnecessary or gratuitous meetings:

 - Start your meetings on time. if someone is late, that’s their problem.
 Don’t review information that’s already been covered.
-I make it an effort to be one time to meetings and it drives me insane when someone else is late and I have to just sit their waiting on them.
+I make it an effort to be one time to meetings and it drives me insane when someone else is late and I have to just sit there waiting on them.
 Not only a waste of time, it’s disrespectful – it says “my time is more important than your’s”

 - Set the meeting length to an hour and end the meeting on time.
 Unfortunately, some meetings always seem to take longer than an hour but I’ve found that when I walk into a meeting and tell people they have an hour before I have to leave I am always amazed that we can almost always get everything done in that hour.

 - End meetings early.
 People seem to respond more favorably to attending meetings when they actually end sooner than they are scheduled.
 I know that when I have resigned myself to sitting in an hour long meeting with the structural engineer and it ends early?!
 I’d better go buy a lottery ticket because it must be my lucky day.

 - Limit the number of participants in a meeting to a few people as possible.
 In the case of meetings, the “more” is definitely not the “merrier”.
 Whenever you get a large group of people in a meeting, there will be items covered that pertain to everyone and that’s when things turn like a pork sandwich left out in the sun.
 Next thing you know, there are multiple meetings taking place and you’ve lost control.